sparshgupta02/nav2_roverH/README.md

 - Subscribes to IMU on the topic `/imu`
 - Subscribes to Comms on the topic `/rscp_dat`

 ## Publisher
 Publishes to topic `vel_msg`

+## Variables used
+- `dummy` is a temporary variable used to store direction to turn in `Angle to goal` function
+- `odom_self` stores the current reading on odometer in a list [x,y]
+- `initial_odom` stores the value on odometer at the start point
+- `angle_req` is a variable in angle to goal function to signify how much to rotate from current rotation
+- `a` is a variable used in the haversine formula in distance_to_goal function
+- `initial_yaw` gives the angle reading of IMU at the start of rotation
+- `current_pitch`,`current_roll`,`current_yaw` are the angles in 3 dimensions given after processing IMU data
+- `current_latitude`,`current_longitude` is the GPS data
+- `angle_to_turn` is used to store how much to rotate totally

 # Functions used